turingschool/backend-curriculum-site/module1/projects/futbol/iterations/statistics.md

 _[Back to Futbol Home](../index)_

+**These Statistics are due the Monday after project kickoff by 8:30**

 Each of the methods described below should be implemented as instance methods on `StatTracker`.

 ### Game Statistics